spattisson/zaproxy/ModesAndScope.md

 ![](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/mode-scope.PNG)

 ## Modes
-_Updated information about modes can be found [here](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsModes)._
+_Updated information about modes (including ATTACK) can be found [here](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsModes)._

 The ZAP UI will have a 'mode' which initially can be one of:
   * Safe - no potentially dangerous operations permitted